atif-1402/omarchy-deadspace-theme/README.md

 # Dead Space

 - Updated >>
-  -Added One more background
+  - Added One more background
-  -Adjusted the hyprlanc.conf blur to match the vibe
+  - Adjusted the hyprlanc.conf blur to match the vibe

 - Install
 ```bash